amanbytes/auto-add-members-in-telegram-groups-and-channels/README.md

-# A simple script to export members from Telegram Groups and Channels to a CSV file and to automatically add members to Telegram Groups and Channels.
+# A simple script to export members from Telegram Groups and Channels to a CSV file and to automatically add members to Telegram Groups.

 > Exporting and adding members to channels requires the user from which the script is launched to be a Channel admin.